-OM 12.1 - Computerized Maintenance Management Credit
+OM 11.1 - Computerized Maintenance Management System Credit 1 points Applicability Verification Required All projects.
+Design Review Construction Review Performance Review

-System 1 points

-Applicability Verification Required

-All projects.
-Design Construction Performance

-Review Review Review

-Prerequisite OM 12.1 The school district shall purchase and use a computerized maintenance management system (CMMS) in the new or renovated school.
-If the district already uses a CMMS, the system must be expanded incorporate automated maintenance scheduling for the new or renovated school.
+Prerequisite OM 11.1 The school district shall purchase and use a computerized maintenance management system (CMMS) in the new or renovated school.
+If the district already uses a CMMS, the system must be expanded to incorporate automated maintenance scheduling for the new or renovated school. -------------- --------- --